3 Terms | 1 Year Full-Time

 Summer: May 6th, 2024

-Ayurveda originated in India 5,000 years ago as a natural and holistic system of medicine that uses (and literally means) the science of life to treat the mind, body, and spirit.
-Ayurvedic healing involves balancing doshas – energies derived from the elements (air, water, fire, earth, and space) that govern body functions.
-The optimal state of health is achieved when doshas are balanced in their natural proportions.
+Ayurveda originated in India 5,000 years ago as a form of Traditional Medicine.
+Ayurveda means “the science of life” in Sanskrit and treats the mind, body, and spirit.
+Learn how to balance the doshas – energies derived from the elements (air, water, fire, earth, and space) that govern body functions.
+When the doshas are balanced in their natural proportions, optimal health follows.

-Our Level II program is a continuation of the educational journey and personal transformation with increased professional opportunities resulting for graduates.
-The Practitioner program is intended for Ayurvedic Wellness Educators who are interested in deepening their competencies in Ayurvedic clinical assessments and treatments for the management of diseases and health promotion.
+Our Level II program is a continuation of the educational journey and personal transformation with more professional opportunities for graduates.
+The Practitioner program is for Ayurvedic Wellness Educators who are interested in deepening their competencies in Ayurvedic clinical assessments, treatments, and health promotion.
 Students from all schools of Ayurveda are welcome.

 This program includes a strong emphasis on clinical practice and the understanding of Ayurvedic pathology, diagnosis, and herbal medicine.
 Upon completion of the program, graduates will be able to determine the vikriti (imbalances) of an individual’s body and mind; and will be able to design a comprehensive treatment plan for clients to realign imbalanced states of the doshas (natural energy), agni (digestive fire), dhatus (tissues), and malas (waste products), using herbs, diet, lifestyle, yoga, and body therapies.
 Graduates are eligible to sit for the National Ayurvedic Medical Association Certification Board’s Ayurveda Practitioner Certification Exam.